allenhux/SamplerFeedbackStreaming/README.md

     c:> convert c:\myDdsFiles c:\myXetFiles

+## Sample Textures
+Two sets of high resolution textures are available for use with "demo-hubble.bat": [hubble-16k.zip](https://github.com/GameTechDev/SamplerFeedbackStreaming/releases/tag/1) and [hubble-16k-bc1.zip](https://github.com/GameTechDev/SamplerFeedbackStreaming/releases/tag/2)).
+BUT they are in an older file format.
+Simply drop them into the "dds" directory and rebuild DdsToXet, or convert them to the new file format with `convert.bat` (see below).
+Make sure the mediadir in the batch file is set properly, or override it on the command line as follows:

+    c:\SamplerFeedbackStreaming\x64\Release> demo-hubble.bat -mediadir c:\hubble-16k

+## Performance Profiling
 A new DirectStorage trace capture and playback utility has been added so DirectStorage performance can be analyzed without the overhead of rendering.
 For example, to capture and play back the DirectStorage requests and submits for 500 "stressful" frames with a staging buffer size of 128MB, cd to the build directory and:
 ```
 stress.bat -timingstart 200 -timingstop 700 -capturetrace